GenomiqueENS/toulligQC/README.md

 First of all a set of files are required before the python scripts run:

-* a design file named design.csv which describes the different sample barcoded.
+* a design file named imperatively design.csv which describes the different sample barcoded.
 It's only the first column which is important.
 The rest of files may be modified at your convenience.
 An example might be:

 index | Reads | Description | Date | FastqFormat | RepTechGrou
 ------- | ------- | ------------- | -------- | -------------- | ---------------